3ffie/cozy-crochet-site/readme.md

-# E-Crochet
+### Cozy Crochet

-This repository contains a inporation site for crochet resepies and insporation for crhochet projects.
+This repository contains a site centred around crochet.
+Here it will provide crochet patterns and inspiration for crochet projects.

 ## MVP
-the MVP is to make a usable website where i can toogle between differen pages and utalise evertyhing that i have learned
+The MVP is to create a site for crochet patterns and crochet project inspiration.
+Here i want to render a list of crochet patterns and render a list of blog posts.
+I also i want to make the website accessible and responsive.

 ## Deployment